porec/kubeinstall/README.md

 	**./configure_master.sh**

-8. **Only on Worker Nodes** Join all Worker Nodes to Master Node by executing command on Worker Node.
+8. **Only on Worker Nodes!** Join all Worker Nodes to Master Node by executing command on Worker Node.
 Command was visible on Master Node after execution of ./configure_master.sh

 	**kubeadm join 192.168.250.2:6443 --token <YOUR_TOKEN> \
 	--discovery-token-ca-cert-hash sha256: <YOUR_TOKEN_HASH>**